lukesrw/parseUserAgent/README.md

 # Description

-parseUserAgent is a function that takes a user agent and returns the browser name and version (and soon the operating system and version).
+parseUserAgent is a function that takes a user agent and returns the name and version of the corresponding browser & operating system.

 ## The Wheel